How to leverage SFDX automation

 The typical use cases for custom buttons allow teams to trigger quality checks that would run on automation (on the CI) when they submit the pool request.

-It is helpful to expose these requests so that contributors can run such code bases, reduce their learning curve, and improve their progress by triggering automation from the UI before submitting the code for review.
+Exposing these requests helps contributors run such code bases, reduce their learning curve, and improve their progress by triggering automation from the UI before submitting the code for review.

 The fantasy of automation is working in SFDX without any limits.
 With Hutte, all tasks in your development lifecycle can be automated or assisted by automation.

-You can have assisted code reviews by running quality checks in an automated way before a manual reviewer does their final review and approval step.
+You can have assisted code reviews by running quality checks automatically before a manual reviewer does their final review and approval step.

 Look at how you can visually utilize SFDX through Hutte’s Custom Button Recipes.